 +49 (0)89 / 178 61-443

-The Board supports the activities of the museum by advising it in matters of fundamental importance.
+The Board supported the activities of the museum by advising it in matters of fundamental importance.

 Prof. Dr. Benedikt Grothe is chair of Neurobiology at Ludwig-Maximilians-University Munich (LMU) and Max Planck Fellow at the MPI of Neurobiology in Martinsried.
 His scientific work deals with the question how our brain processes sensory signals and how this leads to perception.
 He studied at the LMU, was curator at the Museum Mensch und Natur, worked as research scientist at the University of Texas at Austin, New York University and the MPI of Neurobiology.
 He is a world expert on the principles of hearing.
 He is also founder and director of the Munich Graduate School of Systemic Neurosciences GSNLMU, a worldwide-recognized innovative PhD-Program run by LMU together with its partner institutions at the Technical University of Munich (TUM), three Max Planck Institutes, and the Helmholtz Center Munich.